 You can consider using a radar when:

-- You’re running low on time, since it’s an efficient way to narrow down topics to just one or two of the most important
+- You are running low on time – since it’s an efficient way to narrow down topics to just one or two of the most important

 - You want to talk about broader topics, such as work happiness

-- You want numeric (as opposed to text) output
+- You want numeric/quantitative (as opposed to text/qualitative) output

 - You want to add variety into your retrospective meetings when it seems like the team is getting bored

-- Collecting responses, team members share a numeric response to each spoke of the radar,
+- Collecting responses: where team members share a numeric response to each spoke of the radar

-- Determining next steps, where the team decides where to focus the discussion and next steps based on the team’s interpretation of the results
+- Determining the next steps: where the team decides what to focus the discussion on and what are the next steps based on the team’s interpretation of the results

 - Before the retro starts, you'll see what items are included for the team's feedback.
 Just click "Start Retro" when you're ready to begin.
 If you don't know what format to choose a Happiness Radar is a great choice.